 Close aerial view of the narrow streak of extreme destruction near Market Street.
 The tornado passed through the “nicest section of town”.
-Two brick homes once sat side-by-side to the left of the large tree trunk at center.
+Two brick homes once shared a backyard to the left of the large tree trunk at center.
 Calculating the tornado’s forward speed and the width of the EF4+ damage track indicates peak winds lasted less than three seconds.
 (Thomas Wells)

 The businesses along Main Street suffered severe damage despite being outside the tornado’s inner core.
 A Piggly Wiggly supermarket (large building at bottom center) was gutted by violent inflow winds.
 Farther north, a cluster of mobile homes was swept away in the core damage path, causing one death.
 The twisted frames of several mobile homes were thrown a half mile and found wrapped around debarked trees to the east of Cemetery Drive.
 Fortunately, it appears that, with the exception of the single fatality, none of the other residents on the block were home at the time.

 Close view of buildings along Main Street.
-A large, two-story brick column post office (bottom left) collapsed and was partially swept away.
+A large, two-story brick column post office (bottom left) collapsed with several people inside, all of whom survived.
 A neighboring business to the north was reduced to a concrete slab.
 Surveillance cameras at the Smithville police station (bottom right) captured the only known footage of the tornado from within town.
 One survivor on Main Street described the tornado as a quick “blast of air” from the southwest, like “a nuclear shock wave”, that flattened all of the buildings at once.